simonswain/haystack/README.md

-haystack
+Haystack
 ========

-Haystack - Straw base Twitter consumer.
+A Straw base Twitter consumer.

 This is an example of how to use [Straw](https://strawjs.com)

-# Installing
+## Installing

 Ensure you have Redis